georgezywang/MaskCoco/README.md

 <p align = "center">
 Annotated Wave Image
 </p>

-The visualizer utilizes code was taken from kaggle [2].
+The visualizer was taken from kaggle [2].
 To change the mask's color, or display more information, please visit the link in the references section.
+To visualize more complicated images, i.e. those with a lot of polygons, consider using the alternative detectron2 visualization tool in `demo.ipynb`, which requires cuda support.

 This script was also inspired by this post [3].

 ## Using Custom Dataset
 To use a custom dataset, make changes in the `driver.py` file.
 MaskCoco.MaskParser has two required arguments, being the category dictionary and a list of images.
 The list of images should be initialized using the ImageLabel class from `MaskCoco.py`.
 If no image id is provided when initializing, MaskCoco will incrementally generate an id for each image.